 - Talk to students about whether and how you expect them to use Panopto lecture capture footage to support their learning.
-The University of York offers student advice for using lecture capture.
+Here is Imperial's advice to students for using lecture capture.

 'It’s always important in terms of inclusivity that it isn’t always the same strategy that’s being used.
 So a lecturer may have a very valid reason for why they don’t want to make that material available.
 If students, perhaps because of their statement to do with disability, are used to having resources made available, then the lecturer needs to discuss with the student why it won’t be available on this particular occasion, talk about what the impact might be for that particular student, and whether actually there is an alternative way in which they could approach things, so that the lecturer doesn’t forego the surprise element that they might want to engage in in their lecture or the other strategies that they want to cover.'